Our Columbus & Atlanta Business Litigation Attorney Has Represented Clients in a Wide Array of Legal Disputes

 The most significant steps tend to be discovery and dispositive motions.
 In discovery, the parties have an opportunity to gather documents from each other and depose witnesses.
 Often, factual disputes and uncertainties become clear.
 Once both sides have a better understanding of the nuanced facts, settlement often becomes more viable.
 Most parties do not want to continue to spend legal dollars getting to trial, if it suddenly becomes clear that one side is going to lose.

-While practicing as a commercial litigation attorney in Columbus, Ohio I have litigated in numerous courts throughout Ohio, including the Common Pleas Courts of Franklin, Delaware, Cuyahoga, Licking, Perry, Madison, Clermont, and Guernsey Counties.
+While practicing as a commercial litigation attorney in Columbus, Ohio I have litigated in numerous courts throughout Ohio, including the Common Pleas Courts of Franklin, Delaware, Cuyahoga, Summit, Licking, Perry, Madison, Clermont, and Guernsey Counties.
 I have also handled numerous cases in the Federal District Court for the Southern District of Ohio.

 If you have a business-related dispute, please feel free to contact me.
 I will take the time to understand your dispute, give you an objective evaluation, and determine if representation is right for you.